Unveiling the Truth: Exploring War Crimes and Truth Commissions

 3. Together, Truth Commissions and Criminal Trials complement each other by addressing different aspects of accountability and justice.
 While truth commissions address the broader societal impact of atrocities and foster reconciliation, criminal trials target individual criminal responsibility and ensure that perpetrators face legal consequences for their actions.

-See also Exploring the Devastating Effects of War Crimes on Mental Health
+See also Understanding the Role of Media in Reporting War Crimes

 In summary, the complementary roles of truth commissions and criminal trials in addressing war crimes provide a multifaceted approach that combines truth-seeking, acknowledgment, reconciliation, and legal accountability to promote sustainable peace and prevent future atrocities.